 Minnie Mouse will be hosting a yuletide gathering for all her friends at Hollywood & Vine starting Nov.
 6, 2020.
 Santa Goofy will be there, along with Minnie and more in their holiday best.

 Catch the Arendelle historians, Anna, Elsa and Kristoff recount the story of their kingdom and sing along to your favorite musical moments from the movie.
 The holiday edition features a special festive finale with a surprise appearance from a certain snowman and songs from "Olaf's Frozen Adventure."

 Jingle Bell, Jingle BAM! at Hollywood Studios

-Note: Jingle Bell, Jingle BAM! has not been confirmed to be returning in 2020.
+Note: Jingle Bell, Jingle BAM! is not returning in 2020.

 In Jingle Bell, Jingle BAM!, Santa's gone missing from the North Pole!
 Elves Wayne and Lanny from ABC's animated special "Prep & Landing" are called in to help.
 The holiday spectacular features memorable moments from Disney films such as "Mickey's Christmas Carol," "Beauty and the Beast," "Pluto's Christmas Tree," "Bambi," "Cinderella," Tim Burton's "The Nightmare Before Christmas" and more, which come alive on the buildings and rooftops.
 In addition to the projections, there are special laser effects, pyrotechnics, an original score and, yes, even snow!
 The fireworks spectacular takes place in the Chinese Theater courtyard.